Preparing for answer to this question is a good start for your essays and interviews

 My mother and my grandfather both served in the military service.

-My mother's stories describing her experiences in Germany and Japan as well as deploying to many other countries motivated me to choose the Air Force.
+My mother's stories describing her experiences in Germany and Japan as well as deploying to many other countries motivated me to serve.

 I enjoy learning about the F-35 and it capabilities.